Skip to main content Link Search Menu Expand Document (external link)

 Making the Goombas Move

-• Goombas should begin moving to the left at a speed of 100 units/second
+• Goombas should start out moving to the left at a speed of 100 units/second

 • If while moving left, they run into a block or another goomba, they should start moving to the right.
 Hint: Think about which CollSides this means…